python-discord/snekbox/README.md

 Python sandbox runners for executing code in isolation aka snekbox.

+Supports a memory [virtual read/write file system](#virtual-file-system) within the sandbox, allowing text or binary files to be sent and returned.

 A client sends Python code to a snekbox, the snekbox executes the code, and finally the results of the execution are returned to the client.

 ```mermaid